 In Rabbi Reice’s own words: “Growing up in Chapel Hill, I did not have a large Jewish community.
 There was no NFTY chapter, no Jewish Community Center.
 I was one of six Jews in my high school.
 In my early years, my Jewish identity was shaped by my family, my life in the synagogue, and my experience as a camper at OSRUI [URJ Olin-Sang-Ruby Union Institute].
 I can trace my commitment to collaborative community to these formative years, when working together was the only way to build our congregation and ourselves.

-"I am especially interested in joining congregational communities that are curious about exploring a culture of reciprocity, where we can each be valued as a teacher among teachers and a learner among learners, a spiritual person among spiritual people and a leader among leaders.
-As a rabbi in such cultures, my role has been as a guide, facilitator, and resource to empower individuals to pursue their paths.”
+“Our congregation is a community engaged in a culture of reciprocity, where we can each be valued as a teacher among teachers and a learner among learners, a spiritual person among spiritual people and a leader among leaders.
+As a rabbi in this culture, my role is as a leader, teacher, guide, facilitator, and resource to empower individuals to pursue their paths.”

-"My rabbinate is that of a teacher, a prayer leader, a storyteller, a counselor, a voice for social justice, a mentor, and a community leader, guided by the values of Torah, avodah, and g’milut chasadim.
-This role does not demand that I occupy the spotlight, but rather requires collaborative work and preparation with members of the congregation, so that people are inspired and ready to lead in moments of community building."
+Describing her role as a spiritual leader and guide, Rabbi Reice says, “My rabbinate is that of a teacher, a prayer leader, a storyteller, a counselor, a voice for social justice, a mentor, and a community leader, guided by the values of Torah, avodah, and g’milut chasadim.
+This role does not demand that I occupy the spotlight, but rather requires collaborative work and preparation with members of the congregation, so that people are inspired and ready to lead in moments of community building.

 Rabbi Reice lives in Northwest Austin with her husband, Asher Lazarus.